 At “Bangkok Terrace you choose [fine-dining] service,” says Prasertklinsakul, “but here I would like you to enjoy how we eat, because this is our daily life.
 Sometimes if we finish work, we go for some street food like this.”

 Kunchairattana serves a mix of street-style snacks and heartier dishes: a whole steamed barramundi arrives on a hotplate with a still-bubbling lime and chilli sauce; fish balls come with sticky-sweet chilli sauce; and spicy grilled chicken pieces come speared on wooden sticks.
 There’s also a rich red duck curry, wok-fried soft-shell crab in curry powder sauce and crisp chicken spare ribs.
 To drink, there’s sweet Thai milk tea and caffeine-free Butterfly Pea tea made from ternatea flowers, which turns purple with a squeeze of lime.

-The team plans to mimic Thai street vendors using the (still operable) tuktuk as a hot bar soon, providing a faster takeaway option during the lunchtime rush.
+The team uses the tuktuk as a hot bar, mimicking Thai street vendors and providing a faster takeaway option during the lunchtime rush.

 98 Bourke Street, Melbourne